ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -01 to -02 ## {#sec-01-02}

 * CBOR diagnostic notation uses placeholders from a CDDL model.

+* Note on the new workflow supporting also non-ACE Clients.

 * Revised semantics of the "token_upload" parameter.